Greensboro Complex: History

 The venue reopened on December 28, 1993, for the "Reunion Classic", a men's basketball game between the UCLA Bruins and NC State Wolfpack.
 This game was met with controversy as the Coliseum was not fully complete at the time of the game.
 City officials paid $200,000 to have firefighters on stand by during the game.
 The Coliseum and the newly expanded exhibition hall did not meet state and city building codes nor fire regulations, because of incomplete construction.
 Additionally, the Coliseum did not hold the permits to host the event.
 This decision resulted in city council firing both the Coliseum manager and its contractors, Huber, Hunt and Nichols, Inc. (known for the Spectrum Center, BB&T Center and the PPG Paints Arena).
 It was later determined it would take an additional ten months to have the complex comply with regulations.
 The city added an additional $20 million to the budget to renovate the Coliseum and the auditorium.

 Additional expansion came in 2003 when the complex added Novant Health Fieldhouse (formerly the GCC Pavilion).
 Two years later, the complex renovated the old Town Hall Auditorium into the smaller Odeon Theatre.
 In 2011, the complex added three additional venues: the White Oak Amphitheatre, the Greensboro Aquatic Center and the ACC Hall of Champions.
 Since its opening, the complex has been visited by nearly 57 million people and hosts over 800 events per year.
 In September 2014, the War Memorial Auditorium closed its doors.

+Oak View Group became the operator of the Complex on July 1, 2024, after winning a bid to take over management of the Complex from the City of Greensboro in early 2024.
+In October 2024, the City of Greensboro and Oak View Group made a 10-year naming rights deal with First Horizon Bank to rename the coliseum the First Horizon Coliseum.
+This deal does not affect the other venues at the complex.